tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/force-close-handles.md

 |`mydirectorypath`|Optional.
 The path to the directory.|
 |`myfileordirectory`|The name of the file or directory.|

-For details on path naming restrictions, see [Naming and Referencing Shares, Directories, Files, and Metadata](Naming-and-Referencing-Shares--Directories--Files--and-Metadata.md).
+For details on path naming restrictions, see [Naming and referencing shares, directories, files, and metadata](Naming-and-Referencing-Shares--Directories--Files--and-Metadata.md).

 ### URI parameters
-The following additional parameters may be specified on the URI.
+You can specify the following additional parameters on the URI:

 |Parameter|Description|
 |---------------|-----------------|